Niqab: Yemen

 Since antiquity, the Arab tradition of wearing the niqab has been practiced by women living in Yemen.
 Traditionally, girls begin wearing veils in their teenage years.

 Acceptance of the niqab is not universal in Yemen.
 A senior member of the Al-Islah political party, Tawakkol Karman, removed her niqab at a human rights conference in 2004 and since then has called for "other women and female activists to take theirs off".

 Europe

 European countries that have banned the niqab and the burqa either fully or partially, as of 2025:

 Austria

 In 2017, a legal ban on face-covering Islamic clothing was adopted by the Austrian parliament.

 Belgium

 On 29 April 2010, the Belgian Chamber of Representatives adopted a law prohibiting people to wear "attire and clothing masking the face in such a way that it impairs recognizability".
 The penalty for violating this directive can run from up to 14 days imprisonment and a 250 euro fine.

-In autumn 2017, Norway government adopted a law prohibiting people to wear "attire and clothing masking the face in such a way that it impairs recognizability" in schools and in universities.
 On 11 July 2017 the ban in Belgium was upheld by the European Court of Human Rights (ECHR) after having been challenged by two Muslim women who claimed their rights had been infringed.